LGBTQ rights in Lebanon: Gender identity and expression

 In January 2016, the Court of Appeals of Beirut confirmed the right of a transgender man to change his official papers, granting him access to necessary treatment and privacy.
 Transgender people are required to undergo sex reassignment surgery in order to change their legal gender.

 Blood donation

-Lebanese men who have had sexual contact with another man, even once, are banned from donating blood.
+Men who have had sexual contact with another man are permanently banned from donating blood in Lebanon.